Daikoku10/Daikoku10/README.md

-# 👋 Hi there, I'm Sushant Jadhav!
+# 👋 Hi there, I'm Sushant Jadhav! aka Daikoku10

 I'm an Offensive Security Professional with over 2 years of experience in various domains of penetration testing and red teaming.
 I have a passion for discovering vulnerabilities and enhancing security measures across different platforms.🕵️‍♂️ 💻 🔐 🔒 👨‍💻